Contrary to popular belief, diamonds are not the only gem in town when it comes to engagement ring options.

 Topaz Engagement Rings

 Topaz is an excellent gem alternative to diamonds, as they are affordable and can be found in a variety of colors.
-Many couples love the look of an engagement ring made with blue topaz placed in a setting of white gold.
+Many couples love the look of an alternative engagement ring made with blue topaz placed in a setting of white gold.
 When comparing blue topaz vs aquamarine, blue topaz is much more affordable and just as stunning.
 It’s both pretty and classy, without being over-the-top.

 The only downside of topaz gemstones is that they sometimes lose their shine over the long haul.
 However, the upside is they have an incredible resistance to scratches, making them ideal for brides on the go.